Dressed D-strings with Instability and Transverse Rotation: The Open String Pair Production: Feasibility of open string pair production

 The effects of the toroidal compactification in the amplitude \eqref{3} have been represented by the Jacobi $\Theta_3$-function and the summation.
 For reducing the setup to the non-compact scenario, one should replace $\Theta_3 \rightarrow 1$, $\sum_{N_2} \rightarrow 1$ $\{ \bar i_n\} \rightarrow \{\bar i\}$ and $\{\bar i_c\} \rightarrow \varnothing$.

-In the computation of the rate of the open string pair production, an essential step is to deform the determinant in Eq. \eqref{3} to the feature $(1-\Gamma q^{2n})(1-\Gamma' q^{2n})$ such that $\Gamma\Gamma'=1$.
-Thus, the pair creation apparently requires the bare-static D-strings, which yields the traditional results.
-For the dynamical system, through the parameter analysis, we receive a pair creator configuration in which
+In the computation of the production rate of the open string pairs, an essential step is to deform the determinant in Eq. \eqref{3} to the feature $(1-\Gamma q^{2n})(1-\Gamma' q^{2n})$ such that $\Gamma\Gamma'=1$.
+However, the existence of the tachyonic field, accompanied by the transverse rotation, prevents these relations, and hence there is no open string pair creation.
+Thus, for receiving a nonzero pair creation rate, the configuration should include either the bare-static D-strings, which gives the traditional results, or the tachyonic profile and field strength should be mode-dependent, which contradicts our initial assumption of the path-integrally solvable backgrounds.
+Therefore, through the parameter analysis, the open-string pair production requires stable (tachyon-free) D-strings.
+Besides, the following rational relation for the rotational frequencies is necessary to obtain a non-trivial $SL(2,\mathbb{C})$ matrix

 This demonstrates that the ratio ${\omega_1}/{\omega_2}$ must be rational.
-Hence, the pair production occurs if and only if the frequencies of the D-strings obey Eq. \eqref{5}.
 If $\mathcal K > 0 $\footnote{Since in the denominator of Eq. \eqref{3} we have $|\sin \Omega t|$, the case $\mathcal K = 1$ is excluded.}, both D-strings rotate in the same direction (either clockwise or counter-clockwise), and for $\mathcal K < 0 $ they rotate in the opposite directions.
-In addition to Eq. \eqref{5}, pair production requires the stable D-strings, i.e., the tachyonic fields should be quenched.
+In the case of quantized frequencies, $\mathcal K$ must necessarily be odd.
+Consequently, the open string pair production is constrained by pulsing feature.